sirech/homepage2/src/pages/articles/2020-11-02-getting-technical-stories-into-an-iteration/index.md

 After talking about writing technical stories, it's the turn of getting them into an iteration.
 One thing remains: Which stories to pick?
 In other words, how do we maintain a technical backlog?
 That'll be its own post.

+*EDIT 08/11/2020:* Added more context.

-*Thanks to Anna for the feedback.*
+*Thanks to Anna and David for the feedback.*